msucloudfellowship/msucloudfellowship.github.io/docs/session_serverless/docker_tutorial_for_researchers.md

 `docker container rm jupyter-datascience`

-Tou can run now a new one (perhaps to alter the port, or other options).
+You can run now a new one (perhaps to alter the port, or other options).
 The syntax is based on the Linux 'rm' command

 3. start a different container from the same image

 `docker run -p 8889:8888  --name jupyter-datascience2  jupyter/datascience-notebook:latest`

 In this example I used a different port number, which would allow you to run _both_ containers at the same.
 I don't think, for this image, there is a reason to do that, but it's possible.
-Note that this will taks
 `
-4. An many others...
+4. And many others...

 https://docs.docker.com/engine/reference/commandline/container/